book-cover

 When he was fourteen, he crashed his father’s motorcycle into a woman’s fence and was detained by the police for two days.
 The mosquitoes stung hard and the police officers lashed out regularly, reminding him of how he had ruined his life.
 They returned on the third day with disappointment carved on their faces.
 His father had settled the bail and he was packaged like a brown envelope and shipped to a Missionary School on the outskirts of Lagos.
 The principal and teachers adhered to a strict routine and Jide was always caught on the receiving end.
 He found himself escaping into the bushes that engulfed the school to find solace.
 The trees, bushes, and the silent breeze slowed down his life and instilled some level of composure in him.
 He caught regular sights of locals saluting from the bush paths while returning from the markets and farmlands with long baskets of cassava and other farm produce.
 Long after they had left, the smell of fermented cassava lingered in the air.
 During subsequent holidays, his mother roused the beast in him.
 She would strike him at the slightest provocation and threaten to relay all of his shenanigans to their father who was usually away at Ibadan for work.

 When Mendy came into his life, she tamed him with the steely arms of his mother, yet, he was wild at heart.
 He still enjoyed the thrill of evading his boss at work and sticking up for himself in the oddest circumstances.
-But nothing prepared him for the encounter with the military man when he pushed past the barricade of barbed wires and burning tires that sent thick black soot up to the scrutable sky.
+But nothing prepared him for the encounter with the military man when he pushed past the barricade of barbed wires and burning tyres that sent thick black soot up to the scrutable sky.

 “Stop there!
 Where you dey go?